mwhesse/deckmind/agent-homes/codex-agent-default/README.md

 # Codex Agent Home Directory

-This directory contains configuration files for the OpenAI Codex CLI agent used in the DevAgent project.
+This directory contains configuration files for the OpenAI Codex CLI agent used in the Deckmind project.

 ## Description